Running a VM group with autoscaling using Terraform

 declaration.yaml

-file describing the Docker container with a web server that will be run on the VM to simulate the load on the service.declaration.yaml
+file with a description of the Docker container with a web server that will simulate the VM load:declaration.yaml

 spec: containers: - image: cr.yandex/yc/demo/web-app:v1 securityContext: privileged: false tty: false stdin: false